-Things Come Together Shows Strong Relationship with God Being Established in Africa
+Things Come Together Shows Christianity Being Established in Africa

 Things Come Together: The African Carries the Torch is a romance novel, based in Africa, rich with tribal culture.
 The stalwart, courageous Ekpe finds himself passionately in love with the charming, beautiful Ebitimi, but cannot afford the bride price.
 This dilemma is only one of many situations in the land.